Kipper-Lang/Kipper/README.md

 - Consistent Typing and Compile Time Cast Checks
 - Custom Runtime Types

-Beyond this, there is a whole paper illustrating the design, implementation and reasons behind Kipper, which can be found
+Beyond this, there is a whole paper illustrating the design, implementation and reasons behind Kipper, which can be found at
 <a href="https://raw.githubusercontent.com/Kipper-Lang/Thesis/refs/heads/main/Kipper-Thesis-2025-04-08.pdf">"Kipper - Programming Language for Improved Runtime Type-Safety"</a> (written in English,
 with additional German oath and abstract).